manage-pixels/thesandyfoundation/src/lifestyle/education.md

 ---
-title: Education in black communties
+title: A look at black Education
 tags: ["lifestyle", "education"]
 ---